lucasconstantino/react-compose-events/README.md

 Notice here that the second argument of `withEvents` can be either an object mapping event names to handlers, or a function, which will be called with the piping props and should return the map of events.
 This way you can have event handlers based on passed props - such as handlers created via `withHandlers`, as the example shows.

+## Warnings

 ### Server-side rendering

 On SSR you might run into trouble when trying to access global objects such as `window`, which will probably not be availble.
 For these cases, the first argument of `withEvents` can also be passed a function, which will be called only when attaching the event listeners, during `componentDidMount`.

+### Function implementations as target

+If the provided target both is an implementation of the `EventTarget` interface and has a `typeof` of `function`, it will be executed when resolving the target, which might not be intended.
+To avoid that, you might want to provided the target as a simple function returning the real target.

 ## License